-RSA designations cover the northern parts of Mid Annandale and Mid Nithsdale with landscape values ranging from High-medium for the large, medium and small-medium typologies and Medium for the small typology to Low in areas where no designations apply.
+RSA designations cover the northern parts of Mid Annandale and Mid Nithsdale with landscape values ranging from High-medium for the large, medium and small-medium typologies to Low in areas where no designations apply.

 The operational Dalswinton wind farm development, located within the Ae area of the Foothills with Forest (18a), is widely visible across Nithsdale due to its prominent position on the outer edge of these foothills.
 The operational Harestanes wind farm is also located in the Ae Foothills with Forest (18a) although it has very limited visibility from Nithsdale and is only seen intermittently from Annandale, largely because of its location set well back into the interior of these foothills.